ontodev/valve.rs/README.md

     node2 --> modal1
     modal1{"Does the cell have a nulltype?"}
     modal1 -- No --> node3
-    modal1 -- Yes, skip further validation for this cell. --> modal3
+    modal1 -- Yes, skip further validation for this cell --> modal3
     node3["validate_cell_datatype()"]
     node3 --> modal2
     modal2{"Does the cell value contain a SQL type error?"}